Category Spend Management Lessons Learned from Zuora & Salesforce

 So my responsibility is not only exercising the strategic sourcing part, which is good relationship management with your suppliers doing the deals, but now I’m also thinkikng about how you structure a procurement function for a company that wants to grow at the pace that Zuora and any tech company wants to grow?
 How do you sustain the operations so we are scalable?
 What type of talent do you have to bring in?
 What are the expectations?

 So usually for the procurement function to run and function well, you will need people who want to think critically, who are open to innovation and technological change and understand systems, and you will need a plan.
-And that’s something that I saw that I was given the opportunity to do here.
 These, I must say, are very important building blocks for the procurement function.
 And, you know, systems were already there.
 There was transparency on this page and where to find the data.

 Using Technology as a Key Enabler in the Processes